-- Press the INFO button.
-If the pad was empty, the Load and Record screen will be displayed.
-If the pad already had a WAV file assigned, the Waveform screen will be displayed. - 3.
 If you are on the Load and Record screen, touch Load in the top menu bar.
-If you are on the Waveform screen, touch the name of the Waveform at the top of the screen (MX_Low Floor in the screenshot above).
-You will now be on the WAV File Selection screen. - 4.
+If you are on the Waveform screen, touch the name of the Waveform at the top of the screen (MX Low Floor in the screenshot above).
+You will now be on

 From the WAV File Selection screen, use the control knobs to scroll through the list of files.
 The selected file name has a blue highlight.
 Touch Play to preview the highlighted file.
 The Play button will turn blue to show that autopreview is enabled.
-Bitbox will play each WAV file one time when you pause on it while scrolling.
-If you have an input trigger configured for this pad, bitbox will play the selected WAV file whenever a trigger is received for this pad.
+Bitbox mk2 will play each WAV file one time when you pause on it while scrolling.
+If you have an input trigger configured for this pad, bitbox mk2 will play the selected WAV file whenever a trigger is received for this pad.
 Touch the Play button again to disable auto-preview mode.
 Touch Load to assign the selected WAV file to this pad.
 When looking at the list of files, list items that start with a slash \ are directories.
 Load a directory to see its contents.
 The file path is displayed above the list of files (e.g. Piano in the example above.)
 Touch the caret ^ to navigate back up the directory tree.
-Touch the back arrow <-- to go back to the previous screen.

 You will now be on the Waveform screen.
 There are a number of important features on the Waveform screen.
 The grid icon in the top left of the screen provides a graphical representation of which pad in the grid you are configuring.
 You can touch it to select a different pad.
 The icon just to the right of that is a button that allows you to select the pad mode.
 The text in the top bar displays the first characters of the name of the loaded WAV file.
 Touch the name to choose a different file.
-Trigger playback by touching the arrow button on the right.
+Trigger playback by touching the triangle play button on the right.

 There are two views of the waveform displayed on the screen.
 The top view always displays the full waveform with a blue square indicating the subsection of the waveform that is displayed in the bottom, bigger waveform.
 You can use pinch and stretch touchscreen gestures to zoom in and out of the waveform, or swipe to scroll along the length of the waveform.
-You can quickly jump to a different section of a long waveform by touching that section of the wave in the top view.
+You can guickly jump to a different section of a long waveform by touching that section of the wave in the top view.